AaryakPrasad/2105171_AI/readme.md

 # Contents of the repository

-convertor.py and main.py are the main implementation of the PyGAD library.
+The "convertor.py" and "main.py" files are the main implementation of the project using the PyGAD library.
 Details of the exact working is explained in the Report.pdf file.
 Three folders of test runs 1,2,3 contain the fitness vs iteration graphs as well as the output image.